International activities

 International academic relations

-Ukrainian students are getting more interested in learning abroad.
-Due to friendly foreign relations of the department, providing access to joint international education schemes, these interests are becoming easier to accomplish.
-In 2009, the contract with École Polytechnique (Paris, France) for the training of masters was concluded.
-In 2010, the same agreement was concluded with the Université du Maine (France).
+Earlier, the department had agreements with École Polytechnique (Paris, France) for the training of masters (2009); with the Université du Maine (France) (2010).
 In 2012, at the initiative of Applied Mathematics Department, treaty on Master training by double diploma programs was signed between KPI and Lappeenranta University of Technology (Finland).

 In the past years, the following undergraduates, graduates, and faculty benefited from the international activity of the department: